jerWenger/neato_localization/README.md

 Did you learn any interesting lessons for future robotic programming projects?
 These could relate to working on robotics projects in teams, working on more open-ended (and longer term) problems, or any other relevant topic.

 # Bag file explanation
+## Gaunlet simulation 1
+Gaunlet simulation 1 located at bags/Gauntlet_sim_1 is a bag file collected in Gazebo while the Neato is controlled through teleop and is localizing.
+## Gaunlet simulation 2
+Gaunlet simulation 2 located at bags/Gauntlet_sim_2 is a bag file collected in Gazebo while the Neato is controlled through teleop and is localizing.